oliverjam/learn-rest-apis/README.md

 ## Authentication

 Our API is currently totally unprotected.
-This means anyone can add a dog with any owner, and update or delete any dog.
+This means anyone can add a dog with any owner, and delete any dog.
 For most general APIs only the `GET` routes should be public: anyone can see a list of the dogs, but only the dog's owner should be able to change or remove them.

 First we need a way for users to sign up.
 Our API should treat users like any other resource—ideally we should have routes for creating, reading, updating and deleting them.
 In the interests of time we'll just implement creation right now.

 ### User resource creation

 Create a new file at `workshop/handlers/users.js`.
-Inside create a function called `post` that gets the submitted user data from `req.body`.
-It should use this data to create a new user with `model.createUser`.
-Once created respond with a `201` status code and the newly created user object.
+Inside create a function called `post` that gets the submitted user data from `req.body` and creates a new user with `model.createUser`.
+Respond with a `201` status code and the the new user object (except for the password, which should be secret!).

 **Note**: in a real API we'd want to verify that the user's email was unique, since we'll be using this to verify users.